 People kill creativity by demanding quality too early.

-At the start, the output is supposed to be bad.
+At the start, the output is supposed to be bad, and that’s OK.

 1. Volume.